⚠ High Risk

 Amazon Prime & Subscription Renewal Scams

-The NJCCIC issued an alert in April 2026 about an active phishing campaign impersonating Amazon Prime renewal notices.
-Emails claim payment issues or billing problems and direct users to fraudulent websites mimicking Amazon’s login page to collect credentials and payment details.
+The NJCCIC issued an alert in April 2026 about an active phishing campaign impersonating Amazon Prime renewal notices claiming payment issues or billing problems.
 Similar campaigns target Netflix, Adobe, and other subscription services.
-The sender address is not associated with the real company despite the official-looking branding.
+The sender address is not associated with the real company despite official-looking branding.
+Clicking the link leads to a credential and payment harvesting site.

 What to do: Do not click links in subscription renewal emails.
 Navigate directly to the company’s website by typing the address yourself to check your account status.
 Check the actual sender email address carefully for misspellings or unrelated domains.